DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. If a parameter of return value can be a type or an array of that type, list the non-array type first.
+  1. If a parameter or return value can be of a type or an array of that type, list the non-array type first.

     ```js
     // Bad